Michael Nelson (footballer): Hartlepool United

 At the start of the 2006–07 season, Nelson mostly played alongside Ben Clark in central defence.
 Nelson was also given the captain's armband in the absence on Michael Barron.
 He helped Hartlepool United keep five consecutive clean sheets.
 On 26 December 2006, Nelson suffered medial ligament injuries in his left knee and was substituted in the 33rd minute, in a 2–0 win against Grimsby Town.
 On 6 January 2007, he made his return to the starting line–up, in a 1–1 draw against Shrewsbury Town.
 However, his return was short–lived when Nelson picked his fifth yellow card of the season, triggering a suspension.
-On 27 January 2007, he made his return to the starting line–up from suspension, and helped the club kept a clean sheet, in a 1–0 win against his former club, Bury.
+On 27 January 2007, he made his return to the starting line–up from suspension, and helped the club keep a clean sheet, in a 1–0 win against his former club, Bury.
 Despite his absence, Nelson was nominated and won League Two's Player of the Month for January.
 On 10 February 2007, he scored his first goal of the season, scoring from a header, in a 3–1 win against Walsall.
 Following his return from injury, Nelson continued to play a major part in Hartlepool's 18 game unbeaten run.
 On 9 April 2007, he started the whole game and helped keep a clean sheet in a 1–0 win against Accrington Stanley, resulting in Hartlepool United earning promotion back to League One.
 On 28 April 2007, however, he suffered a medial knee ligament damage and was substituted in the 31st minute, in a 2–0 loss against Rochdale.
 His injury caused him to miss the last game of the season, where the club finished in second place in the league following a 2–1 loss against Bristol Rovers.
 During the 2006–07 campaign, Nelson made forty–nine appearances, scoring once in all competitions.
 For his performance, he shared the Players' Player of the Year award with Gary Liddle.
 Nelson was also named in the PFA League Two Team of the Year for the 2006–07 season, alongside teammates Ritchie Humphreys and Andy Monkhouse.

 Ahead of the 2007–08 season, Nelson was linked with a move away from Hartlepool although he ultimately remained at the club.
 Nelson scored two more goals by the end of the year, coming against Crewe Alexandra and Leeds United.
 He also continued to be a stand-in captain in absence of Barron.
-Nelson also started in every league matches until he missed a match against Cheltenham Town on 16 February 2008, due to suspension.
+Nelson also started in every league match until he missed a match against Cheltenham Town on 16 February 2008, due to suspension.
 On 1 March 2008, he started the whole game in his 200th league appearances for the club, losing 2–0 against Bournemouth.
 During the 2007–08 season, Nelson made fifty–one appearances, scoring two times in all competitions.
 With his contract expiring at the end of the 2007–08 season, he was signed a contract extension with Hartlepool, keeping him with the club for another season.